Custom Gas Token

 • finalizeETHWithdrawal(address,address,uint256,bytes)

-The following legacy methods in L2StandardBridge MUST also revert when custom gas token is being used and the CALLVALUE is nonzero:
+The following legacy methods in L2StandardBridge MUST always revert when custom gas token is being used:

 • withdraw(address,uint256,uint32,bytes)